metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 machinesets.cluster.x-k8s.io                                2020-01-22T13:19:43Z
 ```

+> info "Information"
-> **Information:**  `KUBECONFIG` file is stored in the user’s home directory (~/.kube/config) that executed the scripts.
+> `KUBECONFIG` file is stored in the user’s home directory (~/.kube/config) that executed the scripts.

-Check the status of all the applications running in `minikube` or better said, in the management cluster.
+Check the status of all the applications running in minikube or better said, in the management cluster.

 ```sh
 [alosadag@smc-master logs]$ kubectl get pods -A